CAST-Extend/com.castsoftware.aip.datamart/README.md

 __&#9888; A foreign constraint on DIM_RULES table is violated__

 This may happen because of these two limitations:
-- The Datamart scripts must be run outside a source code analysis or a metrics calculation.
+- The Datamart scripts must be run outside a snapshhot deletion or a metrics re-calculation (see [Limitations](#Limitations))
 - The Datamart fails when a technical criteron is not attached to the Technical Quality Index (#60017 - TQI).

 See [Limitations](#Limitations)